JackBarsoum/Array-Manip/README.md

-# Array-Manip
-Array Manipulation Interface using C
+# Array Manipulation Interface Using C

 Basic Array Manipulation Interface which allows you to reverse, add and multiply by an integer to a certain point in an array